20 Best Things to Do in Japan

 Your trip to Japan wouldn’t be complete if you miss out on watching fresh-caught fish being auctioned off.

-At Toyosu Fish Market, you can get a bird’s-eye view from a 2nd-floor terrace!
+At Toyosu Fish Market in Tokyo, you can get a bird’s-eye view from an observation corridor overlooking the action.
 Be sure to arrive early as the fish will be the freshest and it won’t be as crowded.

 2. Go Bar-hopping at Shinjuku Golden Gai